CAR T Treatment for Lymphoma

 CHEMOTHERAPY AND LYMPHATIC DEPLETION

-A mild form of chemotherapy is given to prepare the patient’s body before the CAR T cells are reinjected.
+A form of chemotherapy is given to prepare the patient’s body before the CAR T-cells are reinjected.

 04